danilonovaisv/_danilonov_portfolio/docs/ajustes-17.12.md

-import React, { Suspense, useRef } from 'react' import * as THREE from 'three' import { Canvas, useFrame, useThree } from '@react-three/fiber' import { Environment, MeshTransmissionMaterial, OrbitControls } from '@react-three/drei' import { Leva, useControls } from 'leva' import { motion } from 'framer-motion'
+import React, { Suspense, useRef } from 'react' import * as THREE from 'three' import { Canvas, useFrame, useThree } from '@react-three/fiber' import { Environment, MeshTransmissionMaterial = Props, OrbitControls } from '@react-three/drei'
+import { Leva, useControls } from 'leva' import { motion } from 'framer-motion'